ANPL: Towards Natural Programming with Interactive Decomposition: Detailed Limitations and Future Work

 Another limitation is the absence of comprehensive natural language libraries.
 In the context of code generation using LLMs, the quality of the prompt and the accompanying description assumes paramount importance.
 However, the creation of effective natural language descriptions necessitates considerable expertise in prompt engineering.
 In order to mitigate this issue, \textbf{a natural language library should be established}.
 The natural language content within this library is derived from two primary sources: library learning methods~\cite{wong2021leveraging} and user contributions, and users can share and reuse natural language and corresponding implementations made by each other.

 So far, ANPL has been limited to generating Python code for solving ARC problems through communication with users.
 However, as mentioned earlier, some ARC tasks cannot be fully addressed with Python programs alone and require the use of neural modules like object detection.
 Therefore, we need to \textbf{integrate ANPL with neural modules}, similar to works including \citet{related:binder, related:HuggingGPT, related:vipergpt}.
 This integration would further enhance the capabilities of the ANPL compiler and expand the range of tasks that ANPL can handle.
 Additionally, the application scope should not be confined solely to the ARC dataset but should extend to multiple domains, such as chip design, program writing, and robot control.
+For example, \citet{rw:cpu} automatically designed a CPU with Binary Speculation Diagram (BSD), yielding modular micro-operations that can be utilized by ANPL compiler and makes it possible to use ANPL-designed CPUs in the future.
 However, due to the unique characteristics of ARC itself and the limited availability of human resources, it is well-suited for conducting user-programming experiments and human study reports.
-Thus, we have chosen ARC as the platform for conducting our experiments and presenting our findings.
+Thus, we have chosen ARC as the main platform for conducting our experiments and presenting our findings.